EdemGold/python-projects/projects/digital-clock/README.md

 Hey, I am Gaurav 14 y/o New in Programing from India, I love to contribute to Open-Source in Python and Machine Learning.
 You can catch me on [Twitter](https://twitter.com/gaurtvin) and [LinkedIn](https://linkedin.com/in/gaurtvin).

 Any comments, suggestions or corrections are welcome.
-This repository is licensed under [MIT](https://opensource.org/licenses/MIT) License.
+Contribution are welcome as This repository is licensed under [MIT](https://opensource.org/licenses/MIT) License.

 ## Thank You!